dutchcode/TradepostTop20Tracker/README.md

 An open-source bot for InteractiveBrokers that tracks the Tradepost.ai Top20 Index.

+## ⚠️ WARNING: USE WITH CAUTION ⚠️

+**IMPORTANT:** This bot will sell ALL stocks in the connected account that are not part of the Tradepost.ai Top20 Index.

+- **DO NOT** connect this bot to an existing account with active positions unless you fully understand and accept the consequences.
+- **ALWAYS** start with paper trading to familiarize yourself with the bot's behavior.
+- Use a dedicated account for this bot to avoid unintended sales of other positions.

+The authors and contributors of this project are not responsible for any financial losses incurred through the use of this bot.
+Use at your own risk.

 ## Description

 This project implements an automated trading bot that mirrors the Tradepost.ai Top20 Index using an InteractiveBrokers account.
 It's designed for educational and demonstration purposes to showcase the practical application of the Tradepost.ai API.